microsoft/pai/contrib/python-sdk/README.md

 - Users who want to reuse their codes inside or outside `OpenPAI`

-# 2. Installation and Cluster management
+# 2. Get started

+This section will give guidance about installation, cluster management and setting up the variables frequently used.
+Refer to [examples/0-install-sdk-specify-openpai-cluster.ipynb](examples/0-install-sdk-specify-openpai-cluster.ipynb) for more details.

 ## 2.1.
 Installation